 Approved nursing attire must be worn during the clinical placement.
-Professional attire standards will be distributed by the Office of Student Affairs (OSA) during Orientation.
-Style numbers and places to purchase the approved uniforms, shoes, and length lab coats will be available from OSA.
+Scrubs and lab coats must be ordered through the approved vendor and orders will be taken during Orientation.
 Within the healthcare agency, the student is expected to present a clean, well-groomed appearance.
 The student represents not only him/herself but the College of Nursing and the nursing profession.
 Students are expected to use good judgment regarding their professional attire, especially when in Community Health Agencies or as senior students in "management" settings.